Verbs that take Essere as their Helping Verb

 • Uscire - to exit

-• Venire - to go
+• Venire - to come

 *Also keep in mind that Reflexive Verbs tend to use Essere as their helping verb as well as verbs that behave similarly, such as piacere (to like), mandare (to send), servire (to need).